Bimodal Hearing With a Cochlear Implant and a Hearing Aid

 - More natural sound quality

-- Universal compatibility with any hearing aid
+- Compatibility with any hearing aid

 - Stream sound to both your ears